MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-A-General/part-2-Definitions-Words-Terms/subpart-2.1-Definitions/section-2.101.md

 (C) To the contract type only.

-(2) For use in the clauses at -
+(2) For use in the clauses at—

 (i) 52.248-2, see the definition at 52.248-2(b); and

 (ii) 52.248-3, see the definition at 52.248-3(b).

-*Veteran-owned small business concern* means a small business concern -
+*Veteran-owned small business concern* means a small business concern—

 (1) Not less than 51 percent of which is owned by one or more veterans (as defined at 38 U.S.C.
 101(2)) or, in the case of any publicly owned business, not less than 51 percent of the stock of which is owned by one or more veterans; and

 (2) The management and daily business operations of which are controlled by one or more veterans.

-*Virgin material* means -
+*Virgin material* means—

 (1) Previously unused raw material, including previously unused copper, aluminum, lead, zinc, iron, other metal or metal ore; or